grivera64/Sensor-Generator-with-MCF/README.md

 # Sensor-Generator-with-MCF

 ---
-Sensor com.grivera.generator.Network generator and visualizer for CS2 Min-Cost Flow input.
+Sensor Network generator and visualizer for CS2 Min-Cost Flow input.

 ## Table of Contents